jennifer-spillane/cerianthus/ceri_mito.md

 There are some that I downloaded and they were fastq files instead of fasta, so I converted those with the fastx toolkit, like this:
 > fastq_to_fasta -i SRR8109825.fastq -o SRR8109825.fa

+The spreadsheet mito_genes has the information about all of the sequences I downloaded.